edgedb/easy-edgedb/chapter15/index.md

     );
 ```

 The function returns an `optional str` because it may return an empty set.
-You'll also notice that `person_name` in this function actually just takes a string that it uses to select a `Person`.
+You'll also notice that `person_name` in this function actually just takes a str that it uses to select a `Person`.
 So technically it could say something like 'Jonathan Harker cannot enter'.

 If we can't trust the user of the function to always enter a `Vampire` or `MinorVampire` object, there are some options: